 Anton Chigurh, No Country for Old Men

-An unstoppable force, an immovable object, and one hell of abad haircut.
-Javier Bardem's supercriminal is a creature of myth, compete with an untraceable accent, beyond pain or petty notions of morality.
+An unstoppable force, an immovable object, and one hell of a bad haircut.
+Javier Bardem's supercriminal is a creature of myth, complete with an untraceable accent, beyond pain or petty notions of morality.

 Most evil move: He finds a creative new use for a cattle gun.

 Scar, The Lion King

 Really, though, wasn't Mufasa such a bore?
 And wasn't Simba such a little goody-two-shoes?
 The villains always get the best lines — ask Shakespeare — and this is as close as Disney's ever come to Hamlet.

 Most evil move: Killing his brother while his nephew watches in horror.

 Can you feel sympathy for the devil?
 A plantation owner in the slavery-era South, Epps (Michael Fassbender) is a monstrosity of a man: despotic, violent, drunk, a rapist who treats people like property.
 He is also a lonely, impotent man.